-- The major centres are most likely to attract office growth.
+- The major metropolitan centres are most likely to attract office growth.
 A mixture of location, accessibility and the gravitational pull of significant job clusters (the agglomeration effect) sees the largest centres of employment at the top of the rankings - Parramatta and Sydney Olympic Park share similar traits.
 The Definition of the Greater Parramatta and Olympic Park (GPOP) Corridor is confirmed form a market perspective.
-This access between the two centres will further increase with the light rail connection.
+This access between the two centres will further increase with metro rail connection.
 Both Centres are also the beneficiaries of significant state government intervention to ensure their growth as commercial centres. - Canada Bay's centres are less competitive.
-Compared with these more established centres profiled, Canada Bay's Centres (Rhodes, North Strathfield and Five Dock) are the lowest ranking, reflecting their relative status as commercial centres. - The introduction of a Metro may come at the expense of Rhodes' competitiveness.
-With Five Dock and North Strathfield both lower in the rankings than Rhodes, the realisation of Metro Stations at both these centres may see their attractiveness to office uses overtake Rhodes
+Compared with these more established centres profiled, Canada Bay's Centres (Rhodes, North Strathfield and Five Dock) are the lowest ranking, reflecting their relative status as commercial centres.
+These rankings do not measurably shift, even with a variety of scenario adjustments.
+It is important to note that North Strathfield and Five Dock do not have a substantive commercial office base and were unlikely to perform well in competing against other metropolitan centres for footloose commercial office.
+Any commercial floorspace in these precincts is likely to focus on serving local business needs. - Emphasising Five Dock and North Strathfield may come at the expense of Rhodes' competitiveness.
+The realisation of Metro Stations at both these centres may see growing advocacy to enhance their role as office centres, which could come at the cost of diluting Rhodes.
+Additionally, demand for future commercial floorspace is heavily driven by population growth in non-strategic centres.
+Constraints in the ability of these centres to accommodate residential growth beyond current capacities will therefore limit the demand for additional commercial and retail floorspace (beyond that already resulting in forecast employment growth.
+Accordingly, measures to increase the attractiveness of Five Dock and North Strathfield as commercial office destinations are not included in the recommendations of this report.
+Instead, these centres should focus on being high-quality locally-focused centres for retail, civic and other local service functions. - Metro may increase connectivity to North Strathfield and Five Dock, but it doesn't mean these should grow as commercial centres.
+Both centres have a local focus and both sit lower in the centres hierarchy that Rhodes.
+With Rhodes currently challenged by increasing vacancies and lower demand for commercial floorspace, the development of Five Dock or North Strathfield as commercially-oriented centres will further erode Rhodes' role.
+These centres should continue to play a population-serving role with retail provision and the attraction of local businesses rather than compete for tenants with Rhodes.